 Sounds Due to Light Stimulation

-Parrots in the wild are susceptible to changes in their environment.
-Any lighting, whether natural or artificial, can affect their hormone levels, which can make them even more exuberant.
+Wild parakeets are susceptible to changes in their environment.
+Any natural or artificial lighting can affect their hormone levels, making them more exuberant.

-According to Hormones and Behavior, parakeet hormone levels vary significantly throughout the year.
-They peak during the springtime.
-This hormonal peak may be attributed to the longer daylight hours in this season.
+According to Hormones and Behavior, parakeets’ hormone levels vary throughout the year, peaking in spring.
+This hormonal peak can be attributed to longer daylight hours and warmer temperatures.

-It is believed that exposure to artificial lighting at night can also alter your parakeet’s hormone levels.
-That can make it more hyper and vocal.
-You may be able to get around this problem by:
+Exposure to artificial lighting at night can alter a parakeet’s hormone levels, so it’ll grow more vocal.
+You may be able to circumvent this problem by doing the following:

-- Moving your parakeet to a dark room after sunset
+- Moving the cage to a dark room after sunset.

 Why Are My Parakeets So Loud?

-Your pet should quiet down once you address the source of its stress.
+A parakeet should quiet down once you address the cause of distress.

-Parakeets are social and thrive well in groups.
-Even in the wild, though, these playful birds get along by teasing, antagonizing, and playing with each other.
-A favorite pastime is stealing toys and food, only to get a reaction out of a cage-mate.
+These playful birds get along in the wild by teasing, tormenting, and playing with each other.
+A favorite pastime is taking things to get a reaction.